Diet soda may make you want to eat more - here’s why

 The study, published in the medical journal JAMA Network Open, came to the conclusion that the sucralose, the sweetener in diet sodas, can lead to an increased appetite after monitoring reward activity in the brain.

-To determine the impact of artificial sweetener consumption, researchers recruited 74 study participants aged 18 to 35 years, all of whom were weight-stable, and had no history of eating disorders or diabetes, to drink beverages sweetened with sucralose as well as drinks sweetened with sugar.
+To determine the impact of artificial sweetener consumption, researchers recruited 74 study participants aged 18 to 35 years, all of who were weight-stable, and had no history of eating disorders or diabetes, to drink beverages sweetened with sucralose as well as drinks sweetened with sugar.

 The participants’ responses were then analysed using functional MRI brain images, blood samples to measure blood sugar and metabolic hormones, and by how much they ate at a buffet.